-If you have a pet rabbit, you will notice that they seem to sleep all day and get really active around eight o'clock at night.
-You can try to train your rabbit to sleep at night and be active during the day, but since they are nocturnal animals, you're going to be going against their natural instincts, so you're better off leaving nature alone.
+You can try to persuade your rabbit to sleep at night and be more active during the day, but since they are crepusculum animals, they going to be going against their natural instincts, so you're better off leaving nature alone.

 It's a kind of dreaming sleep that rabbits have.

-So their bodies will seem to become more fluid and flexible (atonic) while sleeping, but they will also experience the symptoms of rapid eye movement and involuntary jerking (myoclonic movements) (Findlay & Hayward, 1968).
+This means that their bodies will seem to become more fluid and flexible (atonic) while sleeping.
+They will also experience the symptoms of rapid eye movement and involuntary jerking (myoclonic movements) (Findlay & Hayward, 1968).

 Rabbits sleep eight hours a day—but during the day as opposed to the night.

-Sometimes when you witness this action from your bunny rabbit, it might literally seem like it has lost the strength in its body, dropping instantly to the ground.
-This is a kind of an atonic condition that the body experiences.
+Sometimes, when you witness this action from a bunny rabbit, it might literally seem like it has lost the strength in its body, dropping instantly to the ground.
+This is a kind of atonic condition that the body experiences.

 Your bunny will drop to the floor and end up many times lying on its side.
-This rapid movement can be quite alarming for new bunny owners who haven't done research prior to getting a rabbit.
+This rapid movement can be quite alarming for new rabbit owners who haven't done research prior to getting a rabbit.
 Once you have witnessed this a few times, you will get used to it happening on a regular basis.

-This type of behaviour is only carried out by bunny rabbits who are very comfortable and happy in their surroundings.
+This type of behaviour is only carried out by rabbits who are very comfortable and extremely happy in their environment.

-Most rabbits are still alert to any little sound while sleeping and they will wake immediately to it.
-They will then bring their head and ears up to see what the noise is.
+Just like cats, most rabbits are still alert to any little sound they hear while sleeping, and they will immediately wake when they hear it.
+They will then spring up with ears raised and head up to see what the noise they heard is.

 You will witness the involuntary movements, and the best thing to do is to not touch it; leave them it and let them enjoy this quiet little nap.